cidetec-energy-storage/cideMOD/README.rst

 -------------

 The Documentation is a Work In Progress.
+The documentation can be viewed at `ReadTheDocs <https://cidemod.readthedocs.io/en/latest/>`_ .

-You can access the documentation on the docs folder building it (See the requirements.txt file for necessary packages):
+You can also access the documentation on the docs folder building it (See the requirements.txt file for necessary packages):

 .. code-block:: language